 Residential Lease.
 Illinois has until recently avoided per se rules with regard to the "Sutton Rule" (see Oklahoma) and taken a more flexible case-by-case approach, holding that a tenant's liability to the landlord's insurer for negligently causing a fire depends on the intent and reasonable expectations of the parties to the lease as ascertained from the lease as a whole.
 Dix Mut.
 Ins.
 Co. v.
-LaFramboise, 597 N.E.2d 622, 625 (III.
+LaFramboise, 597 N.E.2d 622 (III.
 1992).
 Dix was a case involving a residential lease.
 The Supreme Court said that although a tenant is generally liable for fire damage caused to the leased premises by his negligence, if the parties intended to exculpate the tenant from the negligently caused fire damage, their intent - as expressed in the lease agreement - will be enforced.
 To make this determination, the lease must be interpreted as a whole so as to give effect to the intent of the parties.
 Stein v.
 Yarnall-Todd Chevrolet, Inc., 241 N.E.2d 439 (III.
 1968).

-In Dix, the residential lease did not contain a provision expressly apportioning fault in the case of a negligently caused fire, so the Court construed the lease as a whole and concluded that it did not reflect any intent that the tenant would be responsible for fire damage.
-Absent any such intent, the tenant is considered a co-insured with the landlord by virtue of having paid rent which contributed to the insurance premiums, and the subrogated insurer could not sue its own insured for subrogation.
+The court in Dix noted that the residential lease did not contain a provision expressly apportioning fault in the case of a negligently caused fire, so the Court construed the lease as a whole and concluded that it did not reflect any intent that the tenant would be responsible for fire damage.
+Absent any such intent, the court-applying equitable principles (because subrogation is an equitable doctrine)-held that a tenant is considered a co-insured with the landlord by virtue of having paid rent which contributed to the insurance premiums, and the subrogated insurer could not sue its own insured for subrogation.